 Bar: 14 seats at our marble bar are available for walk-ins.

 Dining Room: 19 seats are available in our dining room for both reservations (by phone or through our website) and walk-ins.
 We can accommodate parties of up to 14 people in the dining room with advanced notice.

 For reservations, inquiries about private events, or any other questions, please call us at (718) 596-6826

 Alan Cooper & Stephen Cohen – Co-Owners/General Managers

 Stephen Cohen got his true start in the restaurant industry after graduating from Tulane University in 2005.
 While living in Melbourne, Australia he obtained a position as a server at Mediterraneo Grill and Wine Bar, where he learned the ins and outs of restaurant operations.
 Upon his return to the states Stephen secured a position as a server at TOPPER’S’s at the Wauwinet where he developed his skills both in service and hospitality in addition to expanding his wine knowledge by working with one of the best wine lists in the world.
-It was at TOPPER’S that he first met and worked with Kyle.
 After one season at TOPPER’S Stephen relocated to Los Angeles, to serve as the Assistant Manager at a new venture, Ramsey’s at the Club.
 There he learned more about the business side of restaurant operations as he assisted in everything from overseeing construction to putting together the restaurant’s inaugural beverage list and training the staff.

 Stephen was soon contacted by TOPPER’S and was offered the position of assistant sommelier back on Nantucket for the following summer.
 He took the job and his wine knowledge and service skills grew exponentially through studying, tasting and working back at this fine dining institution.
 During this second stint Stephen also assumed the duties of restaurant maître d’ and floor manager when he wasn’t working as a sommelier.